 The table shows that our system uncovered some problems this year.
-On November 15th, 16th, and 22nd 2020, and December 23rd, 2020 the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 Nephelometric Turbidity Units (NTU) due to high winds.
-Turbidity levels reached a high of 23.37 NTUs between November 15, 2020 and November 16, 2020, 19.67 NTUs on November 22, 2020, and 41.38 NTUs on December 23, 2020.
-Notification of this event was made to the public and the Onondaga County Health Department.
+On November 12, 2021, due to sustained southerly winds, the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 Nephelometric Turbidity Units (NTU).
+Turbidity levels reached 10.73 NTU and triggered a Treatment Technique/MCL violation (1 day exceedance).
+Notification of this event was made to the public and to the Onondaga County Health Department.